Muhammad Ali Jinnah: Education in England

 In 1892, Sir Frederick Leigh Croft, a business associate of Jinnahbhai Poonja, offered young Jinnah a London apprenticeship with his firm, Graham's Shipping and Trading Company.
 He accepted the position despite the opposition of his mother, who before he left, had him enter an arranged marriage with his cousin, two years his junior from the ancestral village of Paneli, Emibai Jinnah.
 Jinnah's mother and first wife both died during his absence in England.
 Although the apprenticeship in London was considered a great opportunity for Jinnah, one reason for sending him overseas was a legal proceeding against his father, which placed the family's property at risk of being sequestered by the court.
 In 1893, the Jinnahbhai family moved to Bombay.

-Soon after his arrival in London, Jinnah gave up the business apprenticeship in order to study law, enraging his father, who had, before his departure, given him enough money to live for three years.
+Soon after his arrival in London, Jinnah gave up the business apprenticeship to study law, enraging his father, who had, before his departure, given him enough money to live for three years.
 The aspiring barrister joined Lincoln's Inn, later stating that the reason he chose Lincoln's over the other Inns of Court was that over the main entrance to Lincoln's Inn were the names of the world's great lawgivers, including Muhammad.
 Jinnah's biographer Stanley Wolpert notes that there is no such inscription, but inside is a mural showing Muhammad and other lawgivers, and speculates that Jinnah may have edited the story in his own mind to avoid mentioning a pictorial depiction which would be offensive to many Muslims.
 Jinnah's legal education followed the pupillage (legal apprenticeship) system, which had been in force there for centuries.
 To gain knowledge of the law, he followed an established barrister and learned from what he did, as well as from studying lawbooks.
 During this period, he shortened his name to Muhammad Ali Jinnah.